AKUMS - Fundamental Analysis: Financial Health & Valuation

 Industry

-- Pharmaceutical sector benefits from rising healthcare demand and government initiatives.
+- Pharmaceutical sector benefits from long-term demand and innovation-driven growth

 Conclusion